Updated: 7 minute read

 One thing to keep in mind when opening a business bank account is whether it can meet your needs in the long term, as your business evolves.

 So, while Lili is a good fit for new freelancers or the newly self-employed with low activity, you might hit a ceiling as your business scales.
-For example, Lili’s limits on direct deposits and external money transfers may slow you down as you try to ramp up operations or move money to and from your business.
-And, since Lili only provides you with only one Visa debit card, you may face problems if your team grows and you wind up needing advanced spend management features.
+Lili's limits on direct deposits and external transfers may slow you down as you ramp up operations or move money to and from your business.
+And since Lili provides only one Visa debit card, you may face problems if your team grows and you need advanced spend-management features.

 What to consider before choosing a bank

-When you open a new bank account, you should keep the long-term plans of your business in mind and future-proof your setup, as this will save you work and money in the long run.
-You don’t want to deal with the headache of switching to a different bank account once your business is up and running.
+When you open a new bank account, keep the long-term plans of your business in mind and future-proof your setup—it will save you work and money in the long run.
+You don't want the headache of switching to a different bank account once your business is up and running.

-This is why you should think through your biggest banking needs now — before you choose your next bank account — so you don’t have to revisit it later.
-Start by asking the following 4 questions to evaluate your business banking needs:
+This is why you should think through your biggest banking needs now—before you choose your next bank account—so you don't have to revisit it later.
+Start by asking these four questions to evaluate your business banking needs:

 • What fees will I be charged?
 Fees add up.
-Before you jump on a special offer, it’s wise to dig into the fine print of your provider’s terms of service, as you’re likely to discover multiple fees along the way.
+Before you jump on a special offer, dig into the fine print of your provider's terms of service—you're likely to discover multiple fees along the way.

 • What types of payments will I need to make?
-Few things are as frustrating as finding out that you can’t, for example, send or receive international wire payments after 6 months with your new banking provider (happens more often than you think!).
-So make sure that you have all your needs covered before signing up.
+Few things are as frustrating as finding out you can't send or receive international wire payments six months into a new banking relationship (it happens more often than you think).
+Make sure you have all your needs covered before signing up.

-Read more about things to consider before choosing a bank here.
+> Read more about things to consider before choosing a bank.

 The top alternatives to Lili